What is organizational structure?

 Designing an Effective Organization Structure, by the Bridgespan Group, January 2009.
 This is a useful, concise resource that covers topics starting from five interrelated components of effective organization design to guidelines for developing effective linkages.
 The primary focus of this manual is again on for-profit businesses.

-Berkowitz, W. R, and Wolff, T. J. (1999).
+Berkowitz, W., & Wolff, T. (1999).
 The spirit of coalition building.
-Washington, D.C.: American Public Health Association.
+Washington, DC: American Public Health Association.